TimaFilli/Test-Project-INSANE-GROUP-CO/README.md

 # Test-Project-INSANE-GROUP-CO

 ## for all methods you need TOKEN
-## you can take TOKEN after registration
+## you can take TOKEN after registration or ligin

 ### request.heders.token => "TOKEN"
 ### pagination on Query Params in key "page"